ottertune/ot-agent/README.md

 # Deploying a Release

 Create a release by [making one in the Github UI](https://github.com/ottertune/ot-agent/releases/new).
 This will automatically trigger a job to build and push images to public ECR and Dockerhub.
-Currently each version is named after a character from the show [The Wire](https://en.wikipedia.org/wiki/The_Wire).
+Each version name is a two word alliteration of the form: Adjective Animal.

 ----